 Would you rather have a more generous benefits package at work or a large enough pay raise to purchase an equal-value benefits package on the open market?
 Your answer says a lot about how confident you are handling money.

-By a two-to-one margin, Americans would choose more generous benefits and less pay, according to a new survey from the American Benefits Council.
+By a two-to-one margin, Americans would choose more generous benefits and pay less, according to a new survey from the American Benefits Council.
 In essence, most folks would rather be handed a standard set of benefits vetted by their employer than be given the money and responsibility for choosing themselves.
 And this is why, it is best to look up and find employee policy example online to know what you would need and want in an organization before joining!

-On the surface, this makes no sense.
-It even stumps corporate benefits executives, who as a group believe employees would prefer higher pay to more generous benefits, according to the survey.
-After all, designing your own benefits would allow you to, say, maximize child-care contributions in your 30s and 40s and favor something like a flexible work schedule in your 60s.
+On the surface, however, this might not make proper sense.
+It even stumps corporate benefit executives, who as a group believe employees would prefer higher pay to more generous benefits, according to the survey.
+Ultimately, designing your own benefits would allow you to, say, maximize child-care contributions in your 30s and 40s and favor something like a flexible work schedule in your 60s.

 Why would anyone prefer a cookie-cutter benefits package over one that is tailored to their needs and has identical economic value?
 In part, at least, they must lack the confidence to make these kinds of money decisions.